moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 Effort 1 - for this, i would have to first access firebase data storage and retrieve data from.
   *(in progress) DM: todoMM: but you already have code to get data from db.
 This is the most basic thing in a database-backed app, so you'll learn to do it quickly.
 Changed to 1 because it seems like a copy and paste to fetch from DB in a new location.
   *(done) DM: see the Zustand package on GitHub for storing global state that can easily be accessed by any component.
 Make a fake global state variable, such as key: testKey, value: testValue, then access it in any component!
 You'll see how easy it is to store all user values in one place and access it from anywhere in your component tree.

+## this how i was thinking of updating the application:

+### to create separate UI components for private chat, such as PrivateChatList and PrivateChatWindow, to manage private conversations.
+  * PrivateChatList: Display a list of ongoing private conversations and provide options to start new private chats.
+  * PrivateChatWindow: Display the conversation between two users in a private chat.

+### to modify the ChatBox component to support both group and private chats.
+  * to add tabs or filters to switch between group and private conversations.
+  * to update the MessageInput component to handle sending messages in both group and private chats.

+### to add a button or icon in the UI to initiate a new private chat.
+  * when clicked, this button can open a modal or dropdown menu to select a user to start a private chat with.
+  * display the list of connected users in a sidebar or dedicated section.
+Allow users to click on a user's name to start a private chat with them.
+*/